 - When possible, use sale flyers to plan your meals.
 Stock up on items you use regularly when they are the lowest price.

-- Don’t forget many fresh veggie and fruit items can be frozen and saved for later use.
+- Don’t forget many fresh veggies and fruit items can be frozen and saved for later use.
 If you have a large freezer or extra freezer, stock up when items are on sale.
 I frequently buy veggies on sale and chop them at home, then freeze them for later use.

-- At the end of season for fruits and veggies, go to local U-pick farms.
+- At the end of the season for fruits and veggies, go to local U-pick farms.
 Save by picking fruit and veggies yourself, freeze items when possible.
-A few years ago, I heard about a local U-pick farm that was allowing you to pick buckets of tomatoes for $2 a bucket at the end of season.
+A few years ago, I heard about a local U-pick farm that was allowing you to pick buckets of tomatoes for $2 a bucket at the end of the season.
 After we picked the tomatoes, we saved some for to use fresh and others we froze to use in sauces and soups.